zak-zakka/rsschool-cv/cv.md

 * Able to speak simple or tech topics
 * Have some expirience at conference and negotiations

+---

 ### A little about myself

-I am grateful to the Novosibirsk Akademgorodok for giving me a natural-scientific view of the world and the optimism in the endless process of cognition.
+>I am grateful to the Novosibirsk Akademgorodok for giving me a natural-scientific view of the world and the optimism in the endless process of cognition.

 I like to travel by car, robots, hiking, avant-garde visual arts and architecture, classical and electronic music, jazz and progressive rock.
 I love nature and animals.